Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

+Calibrated maps can be examined for signatures of calibration errors.
+The presence of Solar dipole residuals provides limits to the quality of the LFI and HFI calibration processes with respect to their common reference, i.e., the \WMAP\ Solar dipole.
+In the 2013 CMB-calibrated maps (Section~\ref{sec:FreqMaps}) , the residual dipole amplitudes are of order 0.3\,\% for the HFI CMB channels \citep{planck2013-p03f} and 0.2\,\% to 0.3\,\% for LFI \citep{planck2013-p02}.
+These residual levels do not constrain calibration uncertainties at high multipoles, which are due to transfer function errors at multipoles larger than $\ell$=1.
+In HFI, the transfer function is constrained by measurement of the scanning beams on planets, which are representative of the transfer function only to the extent that uncertainties due to the deconvolution from the long time constants do not dominate.
+These uncertainties are estimated to be less than 0.5\,\%, thus comparable to those due to near-sidelobe effects.

-A better estimate of the final calibration accuracy can be obtained by measuring the relative calibration between individual detectors and between frequency bands directly on the CMB dipole and anisotropies.
-Such comparisons (Section~\ref{sec:Consis}, \citet{planck2013-p01a}) have been made with LFI and HFI maps, and show a relative calibration accuracy of better than 0.2\,\% for the CMB channels (see Fig.~\ref{HFIDPCFig34}.
-Inter-frequency checks within each instrument, and the evaluation of solar dipole residuals, provide limits to the quality of LFI and HFI calibration process with repect to their common reference, i.e., the \WMAP\ solar dipole.
+A reliable estimate of the final calibration accuracy can also be obtained by measuring the relative calibration between individual detectors and between frequency bands directly on the CMB dipole and anisotropies.
+Comparisons \citep{planck2013-p08} show that the HFI 100 and 217\,GHz channels are within 0.3\,\% of the 143\,GHz channel and 70\,GHz is within 0.5\,\% (see also Section~\ref{sec:Consis} and Fig.~\ref{HFIDPCFig35}).
+A detailed analysis of possible systematic effects accounting for the estimated difference between LFI and HFI channels shows that uncorrected near-side-lobe effects in the HFI channels can account for most of it \citep{planck2013-p01a}.

-In summary, the relative calibration accuracy of all \Planck\ channels between 44 and 217\,GHz is better than $0.2\,\%$, whereas the 30 and 353\,GHz channels are within $0.8\,\%$ of the CMB channels.
-Combining this relative estimate with the accuracy of the determination of the orbital dipole obtained with the 44\,GHz LFI channel, the calibration of the \Planck\ CMB channels with respect to the \WMAP\ dipole is estimated to be better than 0.3\%.
-The absolute calibration is limited by the accuracy of the CMB temperature (an uncertainty of 0.2\%), leading to an absolute calibration of the \Planck\ CMB channels of better than 0.4\%.
-Significant improvements are expected for the next release, when orbital dipole analysis is planned to be fully implented for both instruments.
+To summarize, the relative calibration accuracy of all \Planck\ channels between 44 and 217\,GHz is of order $0.6\,\%$, and if we include the 30 and 353\,GHz channels the relative accuracy remains within $1\,\%$.
+The absolute calibration is limited by the accuracy of the CMB dipole determination (an additional uncertainty of 0.25\,\%), leading to an absolute calibration accuracy of the \Planck\ CMB channels of order 0.8\,\%.
+Significant improvements are expected for the next release, when orbital dipole analysis and a more accurate accounting of beam solid angle will be fully implemented for both instruments.
+By themselves, near-sidelobe effects in HFI channels should contribute a common-mode improvement of 0.2 to 0.4\,\% to the total.